carmina-hatnean/Bugs/README.md

 **Description**

-Website performance is low.
-When I trying to refresh the website this reload slow.
-The resources are too large and make it difficult to load the site.
+When I trying to refresh the website this reloaded slow.
+The website resources are too large and this affects its performance.

 **Steps to reproduce**